lambdaAgent/cute-js/README.md

 This Library some common helpful tools.

 ### 1.Deep Clone Object
-This function will clone an object, a very simple immutability function.
+This function will clone an object, a very simple and fast immutability function.
 example:

     import { deepCloneObject, deepEqual } from 'cute-js';